 Recommended age: 4-7

-Separated by a small fence from the Adventure Playground, kids different ages flow back and forth between the two sections.
-In this play area children can enjoy climbing frames and slides that are less adventurous, but more challenging than the toddler area.
+Separated by a small fence from the Adventure Playground, kids of different ages flow back and forth between the two sections.
+In this play area, children can enjoy climbing frames and slides that are less adventurous, but more challenging than the toddler area.
 For our six and three-year-olds, this was the best section for us since both could play together.

 3. The Toddler Play Area in Battersea Park Playground